rcoh/rcoh-dot-me-v2/content/posts/hash-map-survey.md

 **Load factor:** 0.75

+Bits of note:

+- This is what I naively expected a hash map implementation to look like.
+It's under 500 lines, and the core is under 100 lines.
+It's straightforward, without complications and easy to read.
-Like many other implementations, it attempts to increase the entropy of the incoming hash codes with some mixing:
+- Like many other implementations, it attempts to increase the entropy of the incoming hash codes with some mixing:

 ```scala
    var h: Int = hcode + ~(hcode << 9)